madebykind/madebykind-v3/content/pages/privacy.md

 ## How to complain

 We take complaints very seriously.
-If you’ve any reason to complain about the ways we handle your privacy, please contact [Mat Hayward] by email at <a href="mailto:mat@madebykind.com ">madebykind.com</a>.
+If you’ve any reason to complain about the ways we handle your privacy, please contact Mat Hayward by email at <a href="mailto:mat@madebykind.com">mat@madebykind.com</a>.
 ## Changes to this policy

 If we change the contents of this policy, those changes will become effective the moment we publish them on our website.